indrekots/indrekots.github.io/_posts/articles/2016-03-03-chaining-optionals-in-java-8.md

 Optional is a container object which may or may not contain a non-null value.
 It has many useful methods that make programming without null checks more convenient.
 Let's look at a few examples.

 The example domain contains books.
-There's a method which can return a book by its title.
-The method itself returns an `Optional<Book>`.
+Creating an optional is easy.
+The class provides static methods to do so.
 {% highlight java %}
+//create an empty optional
-Optional<Book> book = findBook("The War of the Worlds");
+Optional<Book> empty = Optional.empty();
+//create an instance of a Book and wrap it inside an Optional Optional<Book> bookOptional = Optional.of(new Book());
 {% endhighlight %}

 To get the contents of the *Optional* container, you can call the `get()` method on it.
 If you're unsure if the container contains a non-null value, it is possible to use the `isPresent()` method.
 It returns `true` if it contains a non-null value.
 Be aware that checking the container for contents and then retrieving it defeats the purpose of *Optionals* in my opinion.
 In terms of superfluous if-statements, it is the same as checking if an object is null or not.

 Instead I would advise you to look at the methods provided by the [Optional class](https://docs.oracle.com/javase/8/docs/api/java/util/Optional.html "Java Optional javadoc page") and see if you can come up with a more clever solution.
 The following are a few useful use cases where Optional is used.

-##useful examples of optionals using map, flatmap, filter etc.
+##Examples of Optional

 Let's look at some examples of Optionals in action.
 As previously mentioned, calling the `get()` method on an Optional, will return its contents.
 Instead of calling `get()` it's better to use the `orElse()` method to which you can pass a value that will be returned if the Optional contains a null reference.